Our English language is rich with literal and figurative language. But what is a figure of speech?

 Exaggeration, or hyperbole in literary terms, can quickly turn a word or phrase from literal language into figurative.
 “I have a million things to do at the office today,” or, “it cost me an arm and a leg.”

 The opposite, of course, is an understatement.
 “It’s only a scratch” when referring to a deep or nasty wound.
 Or, “It’s a little fresh today” when the temperature is well below zero.
 Or, “Tiger Woods was a half-decent golf player in his prime.”

 Other figures of speech examples include euphemisms.

 They are very common forms of saying something in a way that is more polite or not as blunt or direct.
 He passed away instead of he died.
 I’m going to let you go to replace you’re fired.
 Or, it fell off the back of a truck, when in fact, it was stolen.

-Some expressions use alliteration, where a consonant sound is repeated.
+Some expressions use alliteration.
+This is where a consonant sound is repeated.
 Examples include, “I’m as busy as a bee” and “It’s as dead as a doornail or dodo.”

-One of my pet sources of idioms and expressions is from my favourite sport – cricket.
-“To be hit for six”, “to be caught on a sticky wicket”, “to be stumped”, “I did it off my own bat”, “to be caught out” and “to bowl a maiden over.”
+One of my pet sources of idioms and expressions is from my favorite sport – cricket.
+“To be hit for six,” “to be caught on a sticky wicket,” “to be stumped,” “I did it off my own bat,” “to be caught out,” and “to bowl a maiden over.”
 I love the last one.

-I am sure you know all this, and I don’t need to remind you that idiomatic speech is a when a word or phrase uses an inanimate object to create an implied or abstract meaning.
+I am sure you know all this.
+I don’t need to remind you about idiomatic speech.
+It is when we use a phrase with an object to create an implied or abstract meaning.